-In November 2018, the CINIF issued Mexican FRS B-11 Disposal of long-lived assets and discontinued operations, the purpose of which is to separate the requirements for presentation and disclosure of disposals of long-lived assets (or disposal groups) classified as held for sale, as well as discontinued operations, from the requirements for measurement of long-lived assets established in Bulletin C-15 Accounting for the impairment or disposal of long-lived assets.
+In November 2018, the CINIF issued Mexican FRS B-11 Disposal of long-lived assets and discontinued operations, the purpose of which is to separate the requirements for presentation and disclosure of disposals of long-lived assets (or disposal groups) classified as held for sale, as well as discontinued operations, from the requirements for measurement of long-lived assets were established as of 31 December 2019, in Bulletin C-15 Accounting for the impairment or disposal of long-lived assets.

-The new standard establishes that long-lived assets and certain assets that an entity would normally regard as non-current that are acquired exclusively with the view to resale shall not be classified as current unless they meet the criteria to be classified as held for sale in accordance with Mexican FRS B-11.
+Mexican FRS B-11 establishes that long-lived assets and certain assets that an entity would normally regard as non-current that are acquired exclusively with the view to resale shall not be classified as current unless they meet the criteria to be classified as held for sale in accordance with Mexican FRS B-11.
 In addition, for assets classified according to a liquidity presentation of the statement of financial position, under Mexican FRS B-11, non-current assets are those assets expected to be recovered more than twelve months after the reporting date (or within the entity's normal business cycle if it exceeds twelve months).

 Mexican FRS B-11 is effective for annual periods beginning on or after 1 January 2020.
-Early adoption is not permitted.
+Early application is not permitted.
+Under Mexican FRS B-11, initial adoption can be applied on a prospective basis.